We need Jesus to help us stand up for what's right.

 throw three men into the furnace?" he gasped, "Look, I see four men walking

-around in the fire, and the fourth one looks like the Son of God!"
+around in the fire, and the fourth one looks like a son of the gods!"

 Who do you think was the fourth man?
 (Let the children respond).